maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlSet.md

 -- [-1] records affected.
 ```

 Note that I called the [Database.Table][12] method instead of Database.From.
-Although using Database.From would also work, with Database.Table&lt;TEntity> you don't need to specify the table name.
+Although using Database.From would also work, with Database.Table you don't need to specify the table name.
 Both Database.Table and Include only work for [annotated types][13].

 Conclusions
 -----------